sdesalas/miner-distributions/README.md

 I am seriously excited about smart-contract technology, this is an amazing area with limitless potential.
 I am also tired of hearing it applied to what basically amounts to another way to mint Non-Fungible Tokens (NFTs) and sell them to clueless punters.

-So I have been on the lookout for a great use-case to apply it to, and when I heard through work about BTC miners wanting to distribute their mining profits on the basis of a smart contract I got super excited.
-This is a perfect business domain to use smart contracts on, and the implications of a successful prototype apply to a lot of shared-investment use-cases.
+Because of this, I have been on the lookout for use-cases to apply it to, and when I heard about BTC miners wanting to distribute their mining profits on the basis of a smart contract I got super excited.
+This is a perfect domain to use smart contracts on, and the implications of a successful prototype apply to a lot of shared-investment use-cases.
 Company dividend distributions, syndicated property rentals, bonds etc etc. Wow!

 ## Development